 Mortgage fraud continues to be one of the top areas of recovery under the False Claims Act, with allegations stemming from the many of the blunders of 2008 just recently reaching a settlement.
 In this mortgage fraud case involving loan servicer Ocwen and lender Wells Fargo, two borrowers are alleging a “default fraud” scheme in which both entities wrongfully classified the loan as in default in order to collect double fees and penalties.
 The allegations were filed in September 2014 and unsealed following the government’s decision not to intervene.

-Do you know of a company committing mortgage fraud?
-If so, contact a Berger Montague qui tam attorney today to have a free, confidential discussion about your claims.
+If you know of a company committing mortgage fraud against the United States government, contact a Berger Montague qui tam attorney today to have a free, confidential discussion about your claims.

 Details of U.S. ex rel Mr. and Mrs. Schiano v.
 Wells Fargo & Co. et al.

 The case, known as U.S. ex rel Schiano v.
 Wells Fargo & Co., et al., was filed in the U.S. District Court for the Southern District of New York.
 According to the allegations, the Schianos refinanced their home, which required a payoff of the first outstanding mortgage balance and the implementation of a new mortgage agreement with amended terms and a presumably lower interest rate.
 However, Ocwen and Wells Fargo allegedly diverted the payoff payment and immediately informed the owner of the loan – government-owned Freddie Mac – that the pair had defaulted on the note and foreclosure proceedings should begin.